List of Shy characters: Amarariruku

-Weepy is a boy who often exhibits signs of deep sorrow, as demonstrated by his frequent expressions of sadness.
-He loves fish and can take on a mermaid-like form complete with pointed ears and a fish tail.
-His face and hair also bears a strong resemblance to Stigma's.
+A member who often exhibits signs of deep sorrow, as demonstrated by his frequent expressions of sadness.
+He loves fish and can take on a merman-like creature His face and hair also bears a strong resemblance to Stigma's.
 He can manipulate water at will and can also liquefy himself to nullify physical attacks.
 In the story, he was first seen at the North Pole along with Stigma after the heroes' first encounter with Tzveta.
 As Namilo, he was the oldest, timid son of a family of fishermen who loved the sea.
 He dies from getting caught in a huge tsunami that swallows his house and kills his family and friends.
 His Amarariruku name is Japanese onomatopoeia for a hushed crying sound.